Fluorescence-Tools/MultipleTauPyCorr/README.rst

 How do I use the library?
 ---------------------

-Simply import the CCF function from multaucor:
+Simply import the CCF function from multipletau_cor_tttr:

-from multaucor import CCF
+from multipletau_cor_tttr.correlate import CCF